Have we wondered why smartphones dominate as technology and are very prolific to our lives or how the touch screen works?

 To make the screen work, both of these layers are thinly coated with some sort of metal compound that conducts electricity.
 Metals like indium tin oxide which is commonly used because it is transparent and copper.

-These layers are also separated by tiny insulating dark scar spacers which do not conduct electricity.
+These layers are also separated by tiny insulating dark scar spacers that do not conduct electricity.
 They keep the screens apart to make sure there aren’t any false touch signals.

 After the screen is on, a small voltage is applied across the screen both in the horizontal and vertical direction.
 As soon as you push down on the flexible screen with anything like your finger or stylus, it connects the two layers together.